Pioreactor/docs.pioreactor/developer-guide/07-Plugins/04-adding-datasets.md

 :::

 After adding this file, visit the **Export Data** page in the UI.

+Each export archive contains a top-level `manifest.json` and a `schema.json` inside each dataset folder.
+Add `column_descriptions` and `column_units` for columns whose meaning or measurement unit is not obvious; these fields make plugin datasets self-describing for people and downstream tools.
+Keys should match the column names returned by your table or query.

 You can see more examples [here](https://github.com/Pioreactor/CustoPiZer/tree/pioreactor/workspace/scripts/files/pioreactor/exportable_datasets) and [here](https://github.com/Pioreactor/spectrometer-reading-plugin/tree/main/spectrometer_reading_plugin/exportable_datasets)